Have you built an Amazon link that doesn't seem to be sending clicks to the right product?

 Perhaps you're testing a link and it's directing traffic to Amazon.com when you're expecting Amazon.it (Amazon Italy)?

 If you're seeing this behavior and would like to know why and how to fix it, then you've come to the right place!

 Why it happens

-We're very proud of our patented translation algorithm, but there's only so much it can do.
-To be honest, product translation (finding a matching product between multiple storefronts) is very difficult!
+We're very proud of our patented localization algorithm, but there's only so much it can do.
+To be honest, product localization (finding a matching product between multiple storefronts) is very difficult!

-When we can't find a match by product number or relevant metadata, we default to a generic search term.
+When we can't find a match by product number or relevant metadata, we default to a generic search term using the product title.
 If no results are returned within the search, however, we simply send the user back to the original link to ensure we never degrade the user experience with an empty search results page.
 If your link is failing to translate, this is probably why.